Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .output}

+> ## Note:
-Note: if you don't get an output here it may be that your MAG doesn't have any 16S sequences present, which means you may have run Prokka on a less complete MAG.
+> If you don't get an output here it may be that your MAG doesn't have any 16S sequences present.
+In the case of this lesson, that means you have run Prokka on a less complete MAG than the one we used.
 You should double check your output from CheckM and pick a MAG that is highly complete to run through Prokka instead.
+{: .callout}

-From our output we can see that there are 4 full size 16S ribosomal RNA genes present in our data and one partial one.
+Our output shows that there are 4 full size 16S ribosomal RNA genes present in our data, and one partial one.

-The next step is to pull out the sequence of this 16S rRNA gene and run it through a BLAST database.
+The next step is to pull out the sequence of one of these 16S rRNA genes and run it through a BLAST database.
+This is possible using the `.ffn` file which gives the sequences in nucleotide format.
+We'll need to search the `.ffn` file for the tag associated with our gene of interest (the first column in the output above).
-Using the program `seqkit` with the `grep` option (see [seqkit grep](https://bioinf.shenwei.me/seqkit/usage/#grep)) we can pull out the sequence from the `*.ffn` file.
-(Note we are using the `*.ffn` file here as this will give our 16S sequences in nucleotide format).

-The basic format of this command is the following, `-p` indicates the pattern to search which in our case is the prokka ID.
-This is the alphanumeric string that is in the first column from the grep output above.
+We do this using `seqkit` with a `grep` option, which you can read more about [here](https://bioinf.shenwei.me/seqkit/usage/#grep)).
+Here's the format of this command:
 ~~~
 seqkit grep -p <prokka_id> <prokka.ffn>
 ~~~
 {: .bash}

 So in our case this command would be:
 ~~~
 $ seqkit grep -p JODGFBLK_00079 bin.6.ffn
 ~~~